 Master's programs in mining engineering are designed for students with bachelor's degrees in a relevant engineering discipline.
 They emphasize more advanced study of mining design methods and culminate in a thesis paper.

 Bachelor of Science in Mining Engineering

 Bachelor of Science (B.S.) programs combine coursework in engineering, geology, and mathematics to help students understand how to design mines.
-Students learn to locate and extract natural resources in accordance with environmental regulations.
-Many programs offer coursework in explosives technology, teaching students to use explosives to expose minerals.
+Students could learn to locate and extract natural resources in accordance with environmental regulations.
+Some programs offer coursework in explosives technology.
+They are designed to teach students to use explosives so as to expose minerals.
 Students often complete simulations and hands-on projects as part of their coursework.

 Completing high school Advanced Placement (AP) coursework in subjects like algebra, calculus, chemistry, biology, and physics can help applicants ensure they have the math and science skills needed in mining engineering.
 Most undergraduate mining engineering programs also require applicants to submit their scores on a college entrance exam like the ACT or SAT Reasoning Test.